 This guide is split into three sections:

-- Prerequisites: you need these before you can create a toggle.
+- Prerequisites: you need these before you can create a flag.

-- Required steps: all the required steps to create a toggle and activate it in production.
+- Required steps: all the required steps to create a flag and activate it in production.

-- Optional steps: optional steps you can take to further target and configure your feature toggle and its audience.
+- Optional steps: optional steps you can take to further target and configure your feature flag and its audience.

 - A running Unleash instance